CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-the-OSPF-Service.md

 ## Monitor a Single OSPF Session

 With NetQ, you can monitor a single session of the OSPF service, view session state changes, and compare with alarms occurring at the same time, as well as monitor the running OSPF configuration and changes to the configuration file.
-For an overview and how to configure OSPF to run in your data center network, refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Layer-3/Open-Shortest-Path-First-OSPF/" text="Open Shortest Path First - OSPF">}} or {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Layer-3/Open-Shortest-Path-First-v3-OSPFv3/" text="Open Shortest Path First v3 - OSPFv3">}}.
+For an overview and how to configure OSPF to run in your data center network, refer to {{<kb_link url="cumulus-linux-43/Layer-3/OSPF/" text="Open Shortest Path First - OSPF">}} or {{<kb_link url="cumulus-linux-43/Layer-3/OSPF/Open-Shortest-Path-First-v3-OSPFv3/" text="Open Shortest Path First v3 - OSPFv3">}}.

 {{%notice note%}}
 To access the single session cards, you must open the full screen OSPF Service, click the All Sessions tab, select the desired session, then click <img src="https://icons.cumulusnetworks.com/44-Entertainment-Events-Hobbies/02-Card-Games/card-game-diamond.svg"  height="18" width="18"/> (Open Cards).